Jeffrey M. Monforton: Bishop of Steubenville

 Since 2012, Monforton has served on the United States Conference of Bishops (USCCB) Subcommittee on Aid to the Church in Central and Eastern Europe; in 2019, he was named chair of the subcommittee.
-In 2013, Monforton announced plans renovate Holy Name Cathedral.
+In 2012, Monforton became a board member for the North American Collage and a member of its Development Committee.In 2013, Monforton announced plans to renovate Holy Name Cathedral in Steubenville.

 In 2017, the diocese embarked on a year of re-consecration to the Immaculate Heart of Mary, patroness of the diocese.
 The diocese formed an 18-person ad hoc task force to ascertain the present pastoral needs of the diocese.
-A survey was also shared with all the priests and parishioners.
+The task force shared its survey with the priests and parishioners.